 7.2.1 Oil Level Checking

-• Make sure that the vacuum pump has been switched off and that it cannot be switched on again accidentally.

-Indication of the oil level on the various oil sight glasses (OSG 1,2,3,4):
+- Make sure that the vacuum pump has been switched off and that it cannot be switched on again accidentally. - Make sure that the oil level still lies between the MIN and MAX markings on the oil sight glasses.